-- 4.1 The Draft Bill was developed and forwarded to the State Law Adviser (SLA) for legal opinion in 2011.
-Following internal consultation, a revised draft was published in the Government Gazette No. 35823, in 2012, for public comment.
-A National stakeholder's workshop for discussion was conducted in 2013. - 4.2 The following departments and parties were consulted:
+- 4.1 The Draft Bill was developed and forwarded to the Office of the Chief State Law Adviser (OCSLA) for legal opinion in 2011.
+Following internal consultation, a revised draft was published in Government Gazette No. 35823 of 2012, for public comment.
+A national stakeholder's workshop for discussion was conducted in 2013. - 4.2 The following departments and parties were consulted:

-State Law Adviser, National House of Traditional Leaders, Department of Environmental Affairs, Provincial Departments of Agriculture, South African Local Government Association, Agricultural industry: Deciduous, Citrus and Subtropical industry, Grain SA, Business Enterprise at the University of Pretoria (BE at UP), South African National Seed Organization (SANSOR) and the Perishable Products Export Control Board (PPECB).
+National House of Traditional Leaders, Department of Environmental Affairs, Provincial Departments of Agriculture, South African Local Government Association, Agricultural industry: Deciduous, Citrus and Subtropical industry, Grain SA, Business Enterprise at the University of Pretoria (BE at UP), South African National Seed Organization (SANSOR) and the Perishable Products Export Control Board (PPECB).

 - 4.3 The draft Bill was also notified for international comment from trading partners through the transparency system of the World Trade Organisation Agreement on the Application of Sanitary and Phytosanitary Measures in 2013.
-Subsequently, it was forwarded to the State Law Adviser for pre-certification and was pre-certified in July 2014. - 4.4 The Plant Health (Phytosanitary) Bill has been presented to and was recommended by the Economic Sectors, Employment and Infrastructure Development Cluster of Directors-General on 01 October 2014.
+Subsequently, it was forwarded to the State Law Advisers for pre-certification and was pre-certified in July 2014. - 4.4 The Bill has been presented to and was recommended by the Economic Sectors, Employment and Infrastructure Development Cluster of Directors-General on 1 October 2014.